synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `fee`: Amount in native token decimals to save to the contract as fees

-# Function `depositAndSwap(address to, uint256 chainId, contract IERC20 token, uint256 amount, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 deadline)` {#SynapseBridge-depositAndSwap-address-uint256-contract-IERC20-uint256-uint8-uint8-uint256-uint256-}
+# <a id="SynapseBridge-depositAndSwap-address-uint256-contract-IERC20-uint256-uint8-uint8-uint256-uint256-"></a> Function `depositAndSwap(address to, uint256 chainId, contract IERC20 token, uint256 amount, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 deadline)`
 No description
 ## Parameters:
 - `to`: address on other chain to bridge assets to